 World War II and Chrysler

-In 1942, Chrysler's resources were exclusively diverted to building military defence vehicles.
+In 1942, Chrysler exclusively diverted its resources to building military defence vehicles.
 This started in 1940 when the US government took ownership of the Detroit plant (Detroit Arsenal Tank Plant).
 During WWII, the DATP produced 18,000 tanks that were used during the war.
 Apart from the tanks, Chrysler supplied over 50,000 dodge trucks, aircraft engines, and trailer mounted guns.

 1950 to 1960 – An Era of Sleek Cars

 After WWII, there was a high demand for civilian cars and trucks.
 Chrysler responded by building eleven more plants.
 However, during this period, Chrysler's interest was in developing sleek cars that would reflect the jet age.
 This saw the upcoming of the HEMI engine that took centre stage of the horsepower battle of muscle cars.
 In 1968 the Plymouth Road Runner was Chrysler's most popular car.

 Taken by surprise, Chrysler was badly hit by the 1973 oil crisis.
-At the time the company was producing fuel guzzling cars.
+At the time, the company was producing fuel-guzzling cars.
 The oil embargo placed on the US made oil expensive, and consumers preferred Japanese fuel-efficient cars.
 Chrysler responded by producing the Cordoba, a small fuel-efficient car.
-By this time, the company had experienced huge loss, and its financial books weren't appealing.
+By this time, the company had already experienced huge losses, and its financial books weren't appealing.

 Modern Day Chrysler

 In 1980, Chrysler received a government hand through a bailout.
 The bailout came handy since Chrysler began manufacturing economical vehicles.
 Sales rose, and in 1983, Chrysler began to produce minivans and K-cars.
 The minivans and K-cars brought massive profit to the company, and Chrysler was able to pay its loans.
 In 1987 it acquired American Motors, a poor decision that led to a financial crisis and forced the company to undertake a restructure.

 In 1998 Daimler-Benz placed a $36 billion bid for a Chrysler takeover.
 The takeover didn't last long, and Daimler-Benz sought a buyer in 2007.
 Chrysler is currently owned by Fiat, a company that has an ownership of 58.5% of the Chrysler group.
 Even though Chrysler is still struggling to stay afloat, it is still making sales with the Jeep, Dodge, SRT, and others.